wkaisertexas/HIP/docs/tutorials/saxpy.rst

 Heterogenous programming and offloading APIs are often mentioned together.
-Heterogenous programming deals with devices of varying capabilities at once while the term offloading focuses on the "remote" and asnychronous aspect of the computation.
+Heterogenous programming deals with devices of varying capabilities at once while the term offloading focuses on the "remote" and asynchronous aspect of the computation.
 HIP encompasses both: it exposes GPGPU (General Purpose GPU) programming much like ordinary host-side CPU programming and let's us move data to and from device as need be.